crmorgan/nservicebus-intro/README.md

 Accompanying slide deck https://www.slideshare.net/ChrisMorgan8/introduction-to-microservices-with-nservice-bus

-Each of the steps or stages below are in tagged in master or you can get the fully implement demo by checking out the HEAD of master.
+Each of the steps or stages below are available as branches or you can get the fully implement demo by checking out the HEAD of master.

 ### Prerequisites ###
 - Windows 10